stan-dev/posterior/README.md

   - Provide consistent methods for operations commonly performed on draws, for example, subsetting, binding, or mutating draws.
   - Provide various summaries of draws in convenient formats.
-  - Provide lightweight implementations of state of the art MCMC diagnostics.
+  - Provide lightweight implementations of state of the art posterior inference diagnostics.

 ### Installation